Things To Do In Dubai

 20. IMG World of Adventures

 IMG World of Adventures is Dubai’s first-ever fully air-conditioned indoor theme park.
-It spans an area of 140 thousand square meters.
-That’s the size of 28 soccer fields.
+It spans 140 thousand square meters and is the size of 28 soccer fields.
 It is located near Global Village, a considerable distance from the city.
-Therefore, you must go there by car or take a taxi.
+Therefore, you must go there by car or by taxi.

 The park is divided into four zones: Cartoon Network, IMG Boulevard, Lost Valley Dinosaur Adventure, and Marvel Comics.
 These names might make it look like this place is for young children, and rightly so.
 However, everyone will find at least a few things to enjoy.